 The receipt issued by the Secretary of State indicating that the candidate has filed the statement of economic interests required by the Illinois Governmental Ethics Act must be filed with the petitions for nomination as provided in subsection (8) of Section 7-12 of this Code.

-All petitions for nomination for the office of State Senator shall be signed
+Except as otherwise provided in this Code, all petitions for nomination for the office of State Senator shall be signed

 by at least 1,000 but not more than 3,000 of the qualified primary electors of